kalolad1/v4/content/jobs/YouTube/index.md

 url: 'https://www.youtube.com/jobs/'
 ---

-- Built and shipped a new recommendations shelf on the YouTube Living Room App
+- Built and shipped a new recommendations shelf on YouTube Living Room